Khanaura: History

-Khanaura is a Pre 1947 Muslim Village.
-It has Muslim Graves well looked after from pre 1947 times.
+Khanaura is a pre-1947 Muslim village.
+It has Muslim graves well looked after from pre-1947 times.

 Population

-According to Census 2011, The Khanaura village has population of 2,714 of which 1434 are males while 1,280 are females.
+According to Census 2011, Khanaura has a population of 2,714, of which 1434 are males while 1,280 are females.

 Most of the villagers are from Schedule Caste.
 Schedule Caste (SC) constitutes 55.01% of total population.
 The village currently doesn't have any Schedule Tribe (ST) population.